 Clerk, Judge Richard Posner, U.S. Court of Appeals, 7th Circuit 1988-89; Clerk, Justice Byron White, U.S. Supreme Court 1989-91; Clerk, Justice Clarence Thomas, U.S. Supreme Court 1991-1992; Associate, Gibson, Dunn & Crutcher, DC, 1992-93; Visiting Associate Professor, Kansas 1993-95, Associate Professor, Kansas 1995-98, Professor since 1999; Associate Dean of Academic Affairs 1999-2000; Dean 2000-2005; Interim Director, Dole Institute of Politics 2003-04.

-Civil Rights Actions, Federal Constitutional Law, Torts, State Constitutional Law
+Civil Rights Actions, Federal Constitutional Law, Torts, State Constitutional Law, Introduction to Constitutional Law

 Selected Publications —

 - "The Department of Justice is Born: Its First Three(?)
 Attorneys General," 23 Green Bag 2D (Spring 2020)